 Dog Training Courses, Behavioural Advice & Expert Witness Services

-Now working as an independent forensic canine behaviourist, Ian accepts instructions from both defence and prosecution.
+Working as an independent forensic canine behaviourist, Ian accepts instructions from both defence and prosecution.
 Ian can provide a forensic analysis of dog incidents, having dealt with thousands of cases, ranging from minor injuries to dog related fatalities.

 He will undertake S1. 'type' assesments under the Dangerous Dogs Act as well as behavioural reports for inclusion on the Index of exempted dogs.
-Clients can also benefit from a full forensic examination of the circumstances when charged with S3 'dangerously out of control' offences.
+Clients can also benefit from a full forensic examination of the circumstances when charged with S3 'dangerously out of control' offences

 Ian can also advise on all aspects of police dog training and deployment, including assessing the evidential value of police dog tracks.